 - If you are a candidate for a residential loan

 - If you are asking for the fund using Electronic Fund Transfer (EFT).

 - If you are a married FERS or uniformed services member without an approved Form TSP-16 or TSP-U-16 on file.

 Irrespective of your loan application process, the best website to apply for the loan is the TSP website (tsp.gov).
-You may submit only one application per account at a time; multiple applications will only prolong the process.
-If the loan application is successful, there is a $50 fee.
+You may submit only one application per account at a time.
+Bear in mind that multiple applications will only prolong the process.
+If the loan application is successful, you will have to pay a $50 fee.

 Different Types of TSP Loan

 The minimum accepted loan amount is $1,000 and the maximum amount is $50,000, given that loan candidates have enough money in their TSP account.
 The Thrift Savings Plan program allows only two types of loans: